 The thing that first got me on the path of writing is reading.
 It was only because of school that I started reading, but it was because of my father that I really started to love it.
 My very first chapter book was Little House on the Prairie by Laura Ingalls Wilder.
 My dad started reading the first few chapters to me every night, but eventually, I couldn’t wait to find out what happened next and so continues on without him.

 In elementary school and middle school, the friends that I made also loved books and would come up with these random story ideas.
 I eventually joined in and started writing my own stories.
 However when I started writing, I didn’t really know what I was doing, and so I did quite a bit of research on it (and I still am).
-And so that brings me to today, where I love reading, writing, and collecting quotes.
+And so that brings me to today, where I hope I can share some of the things I’ve picked up along the way.

 Tina (aka “Raven”)